Les Village, Bali, Indonesia

 Figure 1: Map of Les Village (circled), Buleleng district (outlined).
 (Adopted from Google Map)

-Les Village fisheries consists of the seafood sector and the ornamental sector.
-About 100 fishermen are active in the seafood sector, while fifty fishermen are active in the ornamental fisheries sector (with the village being a significant contributor to the local marine ornamental fish trade).
-There are four main groups of fishermen in this village, one of which, specializing in the ornamental fish sector, were the actors who inadvertently caused damage to the local marine environment by using cyanide to catch fish.
+Les Village fisheries consists of the seafood and the ornamental sectors.
+About 100 fishers are active in the seafood sector, while 50 fishers are active in the ornamental fisheries sector (with the village being a significant contributor to the local marine ornamental fish trade).
+There are four main groups of fishers in this village, one of which specialises in the ornamental fish sector and inadvertently caused damage to the local marine environment by using cyanide to catch fish.

 Conservation and Livelihood Challenges

-Table 1: Differences between seafood fishing and ornamental fish fishing.
+Table 1 Key differences between seafood fishing and ornamental fishing

 Figure 2: Fisher sprays the cyanides directly to the reefs to make fish lethargic.

-1. Fisher’s Knowledge.
+1. Fisher’s knowledge.
 Les Village fishers did not know of any other way to catch fish.
 Locals possessed limited information about fishing methods, especially since they have no senior high school or higher education.
 This concern was most frequently raised by fishers.
-Using cyanide had become hereditary knowledge.
+Using cyanide had become transmissible knowledge.
 Fishers faced a dilemma to survive and had to choose to keep catching fish with cyanide or not be able to eat at all.
 The use of cyanide eventually became unlawful and Les Village fishers were often detained for violation of the law of using cyanide in an attempt to catch fish.
-Still, the government offered no solution.
-Without a solution, fishers would continue to violate the law in order to support themselves and their families.
-The combination of lack of education and lack of state’s guidance established a livelihood dilemma for fishers.
+Yet, the government offered no solution, without which fishers would continue to violate the law in order to support themselves and their families.
+The combination of lack of education and lack of guidance from the state thus established a livelihood dilemma for fishers.

 2. Market demand.
-The ornamental fish trade is part of the global and international market, and whether wanted or not, local fishers are a part of a capitalist and globalized system.
+The ornamental fish trade is part of the global and international market, and whether wanted or not, local fishers are a part of globalised market system.
 To maintain a livelihood, they must meet a demand that comes from first-world countries.
-The greater the market demand – in this case, via the middlemen (Figure 3) – the more fish that are caught.
-Thus, Les Village fishers, and the local environment, are exploited and marginalized in order to meet the demand of more powerful countries and peoples5.
+The greater the market demand – in this case, via the middlemen (Figure 3) – the more fish must be caught.
+Thus, Les Village fishers and the local environment are exploited and marginalized in order to meet the demand of more powerful countries and peoples(5).

 Figure 3: the middlemen and the collected fish.